How GIC interest rates work

 When the BoC raises the policy interest rate, banks must pay more to borrow money from each other.
 This cost is passed on to consumers in the form of higher rates for mortgages and lines of credit, but it also incentivizes banks to pay higher interest rates for deposits, including investments in GICs.

 It’s a game of supply and demand.
-The more a bank needs deposits, the more interest it will be willing to pay.
+The more a bank requires deposits (cash for its offerings, like mortgages and loans), the more interest it will be willing to pay on its savings products.
 This often manifests as special offers, where a bank will pay above-market rates on some of its GICs.
 This not only creates better opportunities for investors but puts upward pressure on GIC rates as a whole.

 Rates are also affected by a GIC’s features.
-You can usually earn higher interest rates by committing to longer terms, like five or 10 years, for example.
-You can also earn more interest for selecting a non-redeemable GIC, which may not be withdrawn early.
-Generally speaking, the less access you have to your funds before the GIC’s maturity date and the more committed you are to leaving your money in the GIC, the more interest you will receive.
+You can usually earn higher interest rates by committing to longer terms, like five or 10 years.
+But that’s not always the case.
+But you can also earn more interest for selecting a non-redeemable GIC, which may not be withdrawn early.
+Generally speaking, the less access you have to your funds before the GIC’s maturity date and the more committed you are to leaving your money inside the GIC, the more interest you will receive.

-Some GICs link their interest rate to the performance of stock market indexes, combining the principal guarantee of a GIC with the potential gains of riskier investments—these are usually called market-linked GICs.
-Scotiabank’s market-linked GICs, for example, pay guaranteed minimum returns with the possibility of higher returns based on the performance of their respective index funds.
+Some GICs link interest rates to the performance of stock market indexes, combining the principal guarantee of a GIC with the potential gains of riskier investments—these are usually called market-linked GICs.
+Some market-linked GICs, for example, pay guaranteed minimum returns with the possibility of higher returns based on the performance of their respective index funds.
 You can choose from a variety of Canadian and U.S. indexes, and terms ranging from two to five years.

-You can also take advantage of rising GIC rates using your registered accounts including your registered retirement savings plan (RRSP) and tax-free savings account (TFSA).
+You can also take advantage of high GIC rates using your registered accounts, including your registered retirement savings plan (RRSP) and tax-free savings account (TFSA).

-When you invest in GICs in your RRSP, you can defer the tax on your GIC income until you take withdrawals from your account in retirement.
-You may be in a lower tax bracket than when you were working, making RRSPs advantageous.
-If you hold GICs in your TFSA, you can skip the tax on the returns altogether subject to contribution limits.
+When you invest in GICs inside your RRSP, you can defer the tax on your GIC income until you take withdrawals from your account in retirement.
+You may be in a lower income tax bracket than when you were working, making RRSPs advantageous.
+If you hold GICs in your TFSA, you can skip the tax on the returns altogether, subject to contribution limits.
 TFSA withdrawals are always tax-free.

-There may be slightly different requirements when you buy GICs to hold in your RRSP or TFSA.
-Banks may have different minimum term lengths or minimum investment amounts.
+There may be slightly different requirements when you buy GICs to hold in your RRSP or TFSA, though.
+Banks, credit unions and financial institutions may have their own different minimum term lengths or minimum investment amounts.
 Sometimes they offer different interest rates depending on the account type.

-GICs can be flexible, safe investments that are currently benefiting from rising interest rates and stiff competition among banks.
-To earn the best interest rates, look for GICs with longer terms and less flexible redemption options.
+GICs can be flexible, safe investments.
+To earn the best GIC interest rates, sometimes the less flexible redemption options pay more, but not always.
 And don’t forget to make use of your TFSA and RRSP to save on tax and get even more out of your savings.

 Share this article Share on Facebook Share on Twitter Share on Linkedin Share on Reddit Share on Email